talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 Specifically, the SR modification attack can impact the network and the forwarding behavior of packets in one or more of the following ways:

 Avoiding a specific node or path:
-:An attacker can manipulate the DA and/or SRH in order to avoid a specific node or path.
+: An attacker can manipulate the DA and/or SRH in order to avoid a specific node or path.
 This approach can be used, for example, for bypassing the billing service or avoiding access controls and security filters.

 Preferring a specific path:
 : The packet can be manipulated to avert packets to a specific path.
 This attack can result in allowing various unauthorized services such as traffic acceleration.
 Alternatively, an attacker can avert traffic to be forwarded through a specific node that the attacker has access to, thus facilitating more complex on-path attacks such as passive listening, recon and various man-in-the-middle attacks.
 It is noted that the SR modification attack is performed by an on-path attacker who has access to packets in transit, and thus can implement these attacks directly.
 However, SR modification is relatively easy to implement and requires low processing resources by an attacker, while it facilitates more complex on-path attacks by averting the traffic to another node that the attacker has access to and has more processing resources.

 Availability:
-:An attacker can add SIDs to the segment list in order to increase the number hops that each packet is forwarded through and thus increase the load on the network.
+: An attacker can add SIDs to the segment list in order to increase the number hops that each packet is forwarded through and thus increase the load on the network.
 For example, a set of SIDs can be inserted in a way that creates a forwarding loop ([RFC8402], [RFC5095]) and thus loads the nodes along the loop.
 Network programming can be used in some cases to manipulate segment endpoints to perform unnecessary functions that consume processing resources.
 Path inflation, malicious looping and unnecessary instructions have a common outcome, resource exhaustion, which may in severe cases cause Denial of Service (DoS).

 ## Reconnaissance {#recon}